Detection Rules¶

 The @ member

-configuration will only take effect and send the event content to the specified member when correlation anomaly tracking is enabled.
+configuration will only take effect and send the event content to the specified members when correlation with anomaly tracking is enabled.

 Associated Links¶

 Monitors will automatically generate jump links based on the detection metrics in the detection configuration.
-You can adjust filtering conditions and time ranges after inserting the link.
-Generally, it is a fixed link address prefix that contains the current domain name and workspace ID; you can also choose to customize the jump link.
+You can adjust filtering conditions and time ranges after inserting links.
+These are generally fixed link prefixes that include the current domain name and workspace ID; you can also choose custom jump links.

-Among these, if you need to insert a link to jump to the dashboard, based on the above logic, you will also need to supplement the dashboard's ID and name, and adjust view variables and time ranges as needed.
+Additionally, if you need to insert a link to jump to a dashboard, you must supplement the dashboard's ID and name based on the above logic, adjusting view variables and time ranges as needed.

 Custom Advanced Settings¶

-Through advanced settings, you can add associated logs or error stacks to the event content to view contextual data when an anomaly occurs.
+Through advanced settings, you can add associated logs or error stacks in the event content to view contextual data when anomalies occur.

 Query: